erica-batra/erica-batra/README.md

 It's a mix of learning by doing, documenting what I find, and building tools to automate the boring parts.

+## Other Work I Keep Around

+Stuff that doesn't fit cleanly into the repos, but still matters:

+- Notes on IAM incident response (what to check first, what to lock down fast)
+- Common CloudTrail signals that actually indicate abuse
+- Policy linting rules for catching sloppy IAM patterns
+- Short threat models for typical app stacks (web + database + CI/CD)

 ## Certifications

 **Current:**